 INSTALLER NAME:

 CITY: STATE:

 INSTALLATION ADDRESS:

 CITY: STATE:

 UNIT MODEL #

 UNIT SERIAL #

-Minimum clearances per Table 1 (page 7)?
+MINIMUM CLEARANCES PER page 4?
 YES NO

-Is the unit properly installed and leveled?
+IS THE UNIT PROPERLY INSTALLED AND LEVELED?
 YES NO

 Does condensate drain properly in both drain tubes?
 YES NO

-Has the owner's information been reviewed with the home- owner?
+Has the owner's information been reviewed with the home-owner?
 YES NO

-Has the literature package been left near the appliance?
+HAS THE LITERATURE PACKAGE BEEN LEFT NEAR THE APPLIANCE?
 YES NO